Handbook

 iPad Statement of Responsibility for Parent/Guardian and Student

 We understand that instances of damage, destruction, or loss of the assigned iPad may occur.
 These instances will be dealt with on a case-by case basis.
-Incidents of gross negligence or repeated incidents may result in financial restitution from the family, up to the cost of the entire device if warranted.
-If the device is damaged beyond repair or lost the cost of replacement is $300.00.
-Samples of approximate repair and replacement cost of individual parts are listed below.
-If there is damage that can be repaired the student will be charged for the actual cost of repair.
+Incidents of gross negligence or repeated incidents may result in financial restitution or a student may be provided with an alternative device that performs all the essential functions that are needed to engage in learning.
+The fee schedule is:

 Student Behavior